marein/php-nchan-client/README.md

 ### Use with authentication

-Nchan gives you the possibility to authenticate endpoints with the "nchan_authorize_request" directive.
+Nchan gives you the possibility to authenticate endpoints with the `nchan_authorize_request` directive.
 The provided http client supports basic and bearer authentication.
 It needs to be setup as follows.

 ```php